Spagettileg/Crater-Cross/README.md

 7. Press Enter.
 Your local clone will be created.

+To run a React app, then **node package manager** (npm) needs to be installed.
+This is a dependency management tol for Javascript applications.
+This tool will help to install and the libraries and other tools to support React development.

+1. Install **nodejs** - Set up PPA (personal package archive)

+    - `cd~`
+    - `curl -sL https://deb.nodesource.com/setup_10.x -o nodesource_setup.sh`

+2. Run the downloaded script using below command

+    - `sudo bash nodesource_setup.sh`

+3. Install

+    - `sudo apt-get install nodejs -y`

+4. Testing nodejs installation

+    - `node -v`
+    - Current version will appear in console window i.e. `v10.15.1`
+    - `npm -v`
+    - Current version will appear in console window i.e. `v6.4.1`

+5. Install create react app

+    - `npm install -g create-react-app`

+6. Test create-react-app

+    - `create-react-app --version`
+    - Current version will appear in console window i.e. v.2.3.1

+To run the react application, key `npm start` in console.

 Further reading and troubleshooting on cloning a repository from [GitHub](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits